jmasclef/dmz-pocket-sandbox/README.md

 # DMZ Pocket Sandbox
-How to test new “local AI” libraries without bleeding your data ?
+**How to test new “local AI” libraries without bleeding your data ?**

-Share this quick and easy docker micro infrastructure for strong network isolation and controlled service exposure: ideal for zero trust LLM and application sandboxing.
+Share this quick and easy docker micro infrastructure for strong network isolation and controlled service exposure: ideal for **zero trust LLM** and **immediate application sandboxing**.

-This is literally a 40-line security upgrade with a simple “internet switch” that everyone should know and use.
+This is literally a 40-line **security upgrade** with a simple “internet switch” that **everyone should know** and use.

 # Context
 Companies and engineers want the shiny new LLM toys.